Dune scorpion

-Smeringurus mesaensis, the dune scorpion or giant sand scorpion, is a species of scorpion in the family Vaejovidae.
-It is a common species found in the deserts of the south-western United States.
+Smeringurus mesaensis, also known as the dune scorpion or giant sand scorpion, is a species of scorpion in the family Vaejovidae.
+It is common in the deserts of the southwestern United States.

+Description

 The dune scorpion is approximately 72 mm in length and 2.0 g in mass.

+Behaviour and ecology

-They are fossorial and solitary, though young will aggregate shortly after dispersing from their mother.
+Smeringurus mesaensis is fossorial and solitary, though young will aggregate shortly after dispersing from their mother.
 Females of this species are typically larger than males, with males traveling to find females during mating season.
-Smeringurus mesaensis are nocturnal creatures: they have been studied to remain active during the hours of 9 p.m. and 3 a.m., and this accounts for its lack of visibility during the daytime.
+They are nocturnal creatures, active between 9 p.m. and 3 a.m., accounting for their daytime invisibility.